pgbackrest/pgbackrest/doc/BLOG.md

 # pgBackRest File Bundling and Block Incremental Backup

-Efficiently storing backups is a major priority for the pgBackRest project but this goal must be tempered by restore speed.
+Efficiently storing backups is a major priority for the pgBackRest project but we also strive to balance this goal with restore performance.
 Two recent features help in this area: file bundling and block incremental backup.

-!!!SETUP
-docker exec -it -u postgres doc-pg-primary bash rm -rf /var/lib/pgbackrest/* mkdir /var/lib/pgbackrest/1 mkdir /var/lib/pgbackrest/2 vi /etc/pgbackrest/pgbackrest.conf
-!!!SETUP

 To demonstrate these features we will create two repositories.
 The first repository will use defaults and the second will have file bundling and block incremental backup enabled.